Kali-Hunchback/FCC-Technical-Documentation-Page/README.md

 # Free Code Camp Technical Documentation Page Project
 Project undertaken as a part of FreeCodeCamp's Responsive Web Design Certification<br>
 **Project 4 of 5**<br>
+This project is the first I have undertaken in a local environment whilst undertaking FreeCodeCamp's Web Development Certification.
+The included script is a testing suite available from FCC in order to enable compliance with the curriculum.

 ## Project is in progress as of present.
 Will be deployed on completion.
 ## User Stories